 You cannot get Legionnaires’ disease from drinking water.

-There are some tips to keep bacteria numbers low and prevent disease:
+To keep bacteria numbers low and prevent disease:

 - Flush through taps/showers for a couple of minutes following a period of non-use i.e after you have been on holiday